BEKI77/Task-Manager/README.md

 - **Multiple Views**: View the calendar in daily, weekly, and monthly formats.

 ## Installation
-To install and run the Calendar App locally, follow these steps:
+To install and run the App locally, follow these steps:

 1. **Clone the repository**:
     ```bash